In First Person was founded in 1992 when a great demand for professional Interpreters was critical in Western MA. Courts and Litigation field.

 The Interpreter unobstrusive transfers the spoken word from the target language into the source language with the interpreter serving as the third person yet as the first person when interpreting.

-Interpreting verbatim,(word by word) would make no sense of the message interpreted due to the conjugation and transfer of words of words in the process of language transfer.
+Interpreting verbatim,(word by word) would make no sense of the message interpreted due to the conjugation and transfer of words in the process of language transfering.

 An appelate Court Judge, Judge Richard S. Brown said ' If a person can not understand what is happening in a proceeding, an unfair result might occur.
 And that is contradictory to what we want our courts to do; administer justice,fairly andimpartially.".